ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/readme.md

 Here are some elements I expect to be able to provide, if needed:

+- [ ] Apply this checklist to all new projects as step one
 - [ ] A complete regression test suite.
 - [ ] Meaningful exceptions and exception-handling coverage.
 - [ ] Thoughtful, self-documenting, variable, method, and function names.
 - [ ] Adequate output to permit users to understand the results, assisting in the self-documenting nature of the code.
+  - [ ] Specifically, would this benefit from comprehensive logging?
+  - [ ] Would it benefit from a results page with stats to demonstrate accurate and complete results?
+  - [ ] How do I want to manage output to stdout, stderr, file, etc?
+  - [ ] How do comments and outputs help and assist one another without being redundant?
 - [ ] Actual docstring comments at all levels of the code.
-- [ ] Linting the code for PEP 8 standardization.
-- [ ] Applying a PEP formatter to the code.
+- [ ] Linting the code for PEP 8 standardization or Applying a PEP formatter to the code.
 - [ ] Requirements documents, user-facing documents and presentations, and other documents consistent with Agile User Stories to add value.
 - [ ] Commit statements which facilitate an understanding of code history.
 - [ ] Readme.md pages with more interesting usage of markdown which tell a code narrative.
+- [ ] Make good decisions relating to
+  - [ ] Exceptions versus return values
+  - [ ] Using idiomatic Python versus clarity of code
-- [ ] Work on xlate list of lists sorter and countput to align them and jnesaidq
+  - [ ] Extend this list

 **_This will also serve as a template for the starting readme to do list for any new folders created under this one._**